beam-telemetry/telemetry_metrics/docs/writing_reporters.md

 # Writing reporters

-Reporters are a crucial part of Telemetry.Metrics "ecosystem" - without them, metric definitions are merely.. definitions.
+Reporters are a crucial part of Telemetry.Metrics "ecosystem" - without them, metric definitions are merely... definitions.
 This guide aims to help in writing the reporter in a proper way.

 > Before writing the reporter for your favourite monitoring system, make sure that one isn't
 > already available on Hex.pm - it might make sense to contribute and improve the existing solution